 Direction and technical aspects

-Though director Vysakh's recent movies were disasters at the box office, Pulimurugan has become one of his career best till date.
+Director Vysakh's recent movies were disasters at the box office, however, Pulimurugan can be called as his career best till date.
 The filmmaker has made Pulimurugan a mass entertainer with just one aim -- utilisation of Mohanlal in the best way possible.

 Graphics play an important role in Pulimurugan, especially the fight scenes of Mohanlal with puli.
-Though poor SFX have ruined the essence of the plot in many recent movies, looks like producer Tomichan Mulakupadam was ready to spend a huge sum of money to make the visual effects in the Mohanlal-starrer look excellent.
+Poor SFX often ruins the essence of the plot in many movies, but looks like producer Tomichan Mulakupadam was ready to spend a huge sum of money to make the visual effects in the Mohanlal-starrer look excellent.

 Popular stunt master Peter Hein has well choreographed the action in Pulimurugan.
 Though people in the film (read enemies of Mohanlal) were seen flying just like in any Telugu action thriller, the fights are appealing for audience who expect a mass thriller from the superstar.
 The foreign fighters seen in the climax scene entertain with few innovative stunts.